St Anton am Arlberg

 Sankt Anton am Arlberg, commonly referred to as St Anton, is a village and ski resort in the Austrian state of Tyrol.
 It lies in the Tyrolean Alps, with aerial tramways and chairlifts up to 2811 m, yielding a vertical drop of 1507 m.
-It is also a popular summer resort among hikers, trekkers and mountaineers.
+It is also a popular summer resort among trekkers and mountaineers.

 Skiing has a long history in St. Anton: ski instructors from the area emigrated to the United States in the 1930s, helping to popularise the sport.
 St. Anton was the host of the Alpine World Ski Championships in 2001, and is frequently listed as one of the world's top skiing resorts both in terms of skiing available and après-ski entertainment.

 Geography

 St Anton lies on the Rosanna River and is in the main east-west rail line between Austria and Switzerland.
 There are many airports that serve St Anton by way of train and car that include Munich, Zürich, Innsbruck, and Friedrichshafen.
 The centre is a pedestrian zone.